Sekky61/create-google-script/README.md

 Now with the project paired, `bun run push` or `bun run watch` will update the project on google cloud.

 `bun run deploy -- "description"`

+## Tips

+To run tests, type `bun test`.
+See more in the [bun test docs](https://bun.sh/docs/cli/test).

+You may wish to change the license.

+## Disclaimer

+DISCLAIMER: This script is not affiliated with, endorsed by, or officially supported by Google.
+It is an independent tool created for managing Apps Script deployments using clasp.
+Use it at your own risk, and refer to official Google documentation for guidance on Apps Script and clasp.